PX4/PX4-Autopilot/nuttx/configs/nucleus2g/README.txt

 	CONFIG_CAN2_DIVISOR - CAN2 is clocked at CCLK divided by this number.
 	  (the CCLK frequency is divided by this number to get the CAN clock).
 	  Options = {1,2,4,6}.
 Default: 4.
+	CONFIG_CAN_TSEG1 - The number of CAN time quanta in segment 1.
+Default: 6
+	CONFIG_CAN_TSEG2 = the number of CAN time quanta in segment 2.
+Default: 7

   LPC17xx specific PHY/Ethernet device driver settings.
 These setting also require CONFIG_NET and CONFIG_LPC17_ETHERNET.